 Call for case studies: equality and diversity work from intersectional perspectives

-Provisional deadline for submissions is Thursday 27 July at 5pm
+New deadline for submissions is Monday 14 August at 5pm.

 ECU is calling for short case studies from the sector on equality and diversity work using intersectionality relating to staff or students.

 Intersectionality recognises that people’s identities and social positions are shaped by multiple factors.
 Among others, a person’s age, disability status, ethnicity, gender, gender identity, religion or belief, sexual orientation and socioeconomic background contribute towards their specific experiences and perspectives.
 Intersectional perspectives recognise that understanding the experiences of, for instance, black disabled students, requires understanding how the combination of race and disability with other protected characteristics create specific circumstances.
 This is different from understanding race and disability separately.

 Intersectionality is increasingly a topic of consideration for equality and diversity practitioners.
 Apart from general growing interest in this area, this trend is also driven by institutional and procedural requirements, such as ECU’s equality charter principles, and requirements on intersectionality in outcome agreements in Scotland.

 We are keen to receive information from all four nations of the UK, and across the full range of university and research institute services and functions and FE colleges in Scotland: please share with any interested colleagues.

 This is the first call for examples from ECU on this topic following consultation with the sector.
 The case studies will be used in a briefing for institutions and colleges highlighting good practice in intersectional approaches to equality and diversity.

 We are keen to receive information from across the full range of university and research institute services and functions and FE colleges in Scotland.
 This includes but is not limited to equality and diversity practitioners, HR staff, student services, other professional services, student unions and academics.